andyliang245/Activity-1/README.md

 # Why FinTech/Career Goal

 ### I would like to expand my knowledge into the FinTech world and apply technological advancements in financial services world.
-I am hoping upon completion of this class, I will be able to utilize the knowledge I gain in the class and my experience to have a career in the investment finance world..
+I am hoping upon completion of this class, I will be able to utilize the knowledge I gain in the class and my experience to have a career in the investment finance world.